Datavisualiatie-UGent/project-dv24-6/docs/index.md

 <i style="font-size: 20px; width: 1000px">
 We see that there were three main genres that were dominant in the most recent data we have, 2021.
 These consist of action, adventure, and animation.
 If we look back between 2011 and 2021, we see that animation is one of the most popular genres.
-Except in 2017 were horror movies took the operhand.
+Except in 2017, where horror movies took the upper hand.
 This is due to the great success of Jordan Peele's film Get Out
 </i>
 <br>
 <div style="display: flex; flex-direction: row; margin-top: 10px;">